 Trustees and Officers.
-The Board has responsibility for the overall management and operations of the Fund, including general supervision of the duties performed by The Adviser and other service providers.
+The Board has responsibility for the overall management and operations of each Fund, including general supervision of the duties performed by The Adviser and other service providers.
 Each Trustee serves until he or she resigns, is removed, dies, retires or becomes incapacitated or otherwise unable to serve.
 In the case of a trustee who is employed by the Adviser or any of its affiliates (an "Interested Entity"), the term of office of any such trustee shall be deemed to terminate automatically upon the termination of that trustee's employment with that Interested Entity.
 Each officer shall hold office until his or her successor is elected and qualifies or until his or her death, inability to serve, removal or resignation.
 Trustees who are not "interested persons" (as defined in the 1940 Act) of the Trust are referred to as independent trustees ("Independent Trustees").
-The address of each Trustee and officer is 1516 Park Ave, Suite 7B, New York, NY 10029.
+The address of each Trustee and officer is 158 East 126th Street, Suite 304, New York, NY 10035.
 The Board has designated Darren Schuringa as its Chair.

-Interested Trustee
+Interested Trustees

-Name (Year of Birth) Position Held with the Trust Term of Office and Length of Time Served Principal Occupation(s) During the Past 5 Years Number of Portfolios in Fund Complex Overseen by Trustee Other Directorships Held by Trustee Darren Schuringa [] (1967) Chairman and Trustee; President and Principal Executive Officer Since August ASYMmetric ETFs, LLC, President & CEO (November 2017 - Present) Yorkville Capital Management (RIA), Founder & CEO (July 3 None.
+Name (Year of Birth) Position Held with the Trust Term of Office and Length of Time Served Principal Occupation(s) During the Past 5 Years Number of Portfolios in Fund Complex Overseen by Trustee Other Directorships Held by Trustee Darren Schuringa (1967) Chairman and Trustee; President and Principal Executive Officer Term: Unlimited; Since August 2020 ASYMmetric ETFs, LLC, President & CEO (November 2017 - Present) Yorkville Capital Management (RIA), Founder & CEO (July 2006 - Present) 3 None.